 For fee-based service contracts, the sections in the terms of reference include the allocated budget headings.
 They consist of the fees, which are the only part of the budget that is subject to competition (except if a component with global price is planned, which is also subject to competition).
 The services are provided on the basis of a fixed daily fee rate for the days the experts work under the contract.
 The budget also contains a fixed provision for incidental expenditure that covers all current expenses incurred by the contractor that are not included in the fees.
 The section on incidental expenditure must specify the type of expenditure that can be included in the expenditure verification of the contract.
 The terms of reference also make provision for expenditure verification.
 The budgets for incidental expenditure and expenditure verification are fixed by the contracting authority.
-They must meet the requirements of the terms of reference and must be carefully estimated.
-Unless exceptionally specified in the terms of reference, the use of the allocated provision for incidental expenditures does not require a prior authorisation by the contracting authority.
+They must meet the requirements of the terms of reference, the use of the allocated provision for incidental expenditures does not require a prior authorisation by the contracting authority.